yulonghu/sg/README.md

 ### sg.auto_trim

 For best performance, sg will change the original value if the trim condition is met.
-Avoid repeating the trim operation each time you take a value.
+Avoid repeat the trim operation each time you take a value.

 ```php
 <?php